JeroenSimonse/StatisticsProject/README.md

 2. Inferential modeling task
 	* Using MLR to asses if conservative attitudes are good or bad for your psychological well-being
 3. Predictive modeling task
-	* Using MLR to predict satisfaction with life
+	* Using MLR to predict how satisfied people are with life

-Based on the dataset *Wave 6 of the World Values Survey*
+Based on the dataset *Wave 6 of the World Values Survey*.

 It must be noted that this project was a group project.